Wallace & Gromit in Project Zoo: Gameplay

-Story
+Plot

-Wallace and Gromit have adopted Archie; a baby polar bear at the local zoo.
-However, when they go to the zoo to celebrate his birthday, they find the zoo padlocked and supposedly under new management.
-They soon discover that Feathers McGraw (the villain from The Wrong Trousers) is now running the zoo and has kidnapped Archie.
+Wallace and Gromit have adopted Archie, a baby polar bear at the local zoo.
+When they go to the zoo to celebrate his birthday, they find the zoo padlocked and supposedly under new management.
+They discover that Feathers McGraw is now running the zoo and has kidnapped Archie.
 Back at home, Wallace and Gromit design a giant wooden penguin (a parody of the Trojan Horse) which gets them inside the zoo.
 Entering the jungle house, they find that Feathers has captured baby elephants to force their parents to work for him.
-To help Gromit, Wallace fashions a telescope into a banana gun as the first weapon of the game.
-Upon rescuing the first baby elephant, the parents push down a set of doors allowing them access to the next area.
-Upon making their way to the temple, the duo are almost flattened by a rolling boulder trap, but it is able to smash a way out for them.
-In the Temple, Gromit also gains a new tool of a torch, allowing him to illuminate areas or light fuses.
-After repairing a panel damaged by the boulder, Wallace finds an entrance to a mine where Gromit must battle a mole machine in the first boss fight of the game with the aid of Wallace's Go-Higher Springy Boots.
+Soon, Wallace finds an entrance to a mine where Gromit must battle a mole machine in the first boss fight of the game.
 After the mole machine is destroyed, Feathers escapes underground.
 Wallace sees a poster nearby denoting a countdown to D-Day, which he finds odd.

 Travelling underground, Wallace and Gromit are briefly separated, forcing Gromit to navigate mining machinery and mine cart tracks.
 It also turns out Feathers has imprisoned baby beavers to force their parents to work.
-Upon Gromit freeing the first baby beaver, Wallace finds himself trapped on a bridge, so Gromit must detonate explosives to free him.
-Upon doing this, Wallace repairs the lift leading them to a large cave where Gromit must free two other beavers, in the process gaining a new weapon of a Porridge gun.
-Wallace discovers drainage, along with Feathers flying a helicopter so quickly engineers a Gyro-Copter, allowing them to give chase to the Volcanic sector.
-Upon being cornered by the duo, Feathers drops them through a trapdoor into a flooded room where they are nearly crushed before Gromit unlocks the door.

-After obtaining the new tool of a fire extinguisher, the duo are briefly get separated again, with Gromit needing to navigate around lava, fire and enemies before they are reunited and find imprisoned baby gorillas who Gromit is soon able to free.
+Wallace and Gromit corner Feathers, but he drops them through a trapdoor into a flooded room where they are nearly crushed before Gromit unlocks the door.
+The duo are briefly separated again, with Gromit needing to navigate around lava, fire and enemies before they are reunited and find imprisoned baby gorillas who Gromit is soon able to free.
 In appreciation, the gorillas open up the lift, allowing them further access.
 Eventually, after freeing all three gorillas, Wallace and Gromit find their way back to the Gyro-Copter, where they see Feathers activating some machinery.